A Model of Collaboration Network Formation with Heterogenous Skills

-This suggests two interesting classes of questions relating to collaboration networks: \begin{enumerate} \item What characteristics of an individual affect her position on the collaboration network? \item What aspects of the collaborative process (eg: institutions, characteristics of problems and problem solving communities) affect the overall structure of the collaboration network? \end{enumerate} In order to address these questions, I need a model of how collaboration networks form, and, in particular, a model of how individual heterogeneity translates into network heterogeneity.
+This suggests two interesting classes of questions relating to collaboration networks: \begin{enumerate} \item What characteristics of an individual affect her position on the collaboration network? \item What aspects of the collaborative process (eg: institutions, characteristics of problems and problem solving communities) affect the overall structure of the collaboration network? \end{enumerate} A large empirical literature on heterophily in collaboration networks suggests that skill complementarity is an important driving factor behind decisions over collaborators (\citet{Moody2004}\citet{Rivera:2010aa}).
+Therefore, it seems obvious that an individual\textquoteright s skill set will govern their role in the collaboration network \textemdash that individuals occupy different places in the network, not solely due to luck, but rather due to their different combinations of skills and abilities\textemdash their human capital.
+However, despite the advances made in understanding network formation (described in detail below) we still have little theoretical understanding of how this heterogeneity in human capital maps onto observed network heterogeneity.
+In this paper, I fill that gap with a model that links an individual\textquoteright s skill set to her position on the collaboration network.
+This allows me to also link the global structure of the collaboration network to the overall distribution of skills in the population.